 Why HLS is the standard for video hosting and streaming

-With its device compatibility, adaptive bitrate streaming, and support for secure delivery over HTTPS, HLS has become the industry standard for video hosting and video streaming.
+With its device compatibility, adaptive bitrate streaming, and support for secure delivery over HTTPS, HLS has become the industry standard for video hosting and streaming.
 It scales easily through CDNs, works natively with HTML5 players, and ensures a consistent viewing experience across mobile, desktop, and connected devices.

 Here are the key strengths that explain why HLS is the preferred protocol for broadcasters, businesses and platforms delivering both live and on-demand video: